image image

 Why have some investors been slower to embrace esoteric investments?

-Richard: I think uncertainty and lack of familiarity – some assume esoteric means strange and bizarre assets, although they tend to be relatable economic staples, and are assets that investors have already been underwriting by financing corporate balance sheets.
+Melissa: I think uncertainty and lack of familiarity – some assume esoteric means strange and bizarre assets, although they tend to be relatable economic staples, and are assets that investors have already been underwriting by financing corporate balance sheets.
 The only new element is really the securitized wrapper around these cashflows, which we think is the key to ensuring high credit quality.

 But there’s also complexity – understanding and having the resource and legal expertise to go through the documents is a hurdle.
 It's also taken some time for rating agencies to cover esoteric deals.
 Lower liquidity within private deals can also be a concern, as it can be considered an “alternative or opportunistic” credit component and difficult to place within an allocation.